stefan-hudelmaier/iot-pnp-simple-simulator/README.md

 Easily start IoT Hub simulators using DTDL / Azure IoT Plug & Play models.

-This generates a Docker Image from the excellent Azure IoT Device Simulator [jonmikeli/azureiotdevicesimulator5-pnp](https://github.com/jonmikeli/azureiotdevicesimulator5-pnp).
+This project generates a Docker Image from the excellent Azure IoT Device Simulator [jonmikeli/azureiotdevicesimulator5-pnp](https://github.com/jonmikeli/azureiotdevicesimulator5-pnp).
 It provides a simple way to start the simulator with default settings.
 You are only required you to provide a Connection String and a DTDL model.

 You can find official DTDL models [here](https://github.com/Azure/iot-plugandplay-models/tree/main/dtmi).